Teleportation Fidelity of Binary Tree Quantum Repeater Networks: Average Teleportation Fidelity in Binary Tree Network

 \section{Average Teleportation Fidelity in Binary Tree Network}

 In this section, we consider a repeater-based entangled network of $N$ nodes arranged in a binary tree structure.
 All the edges of our network are made up of Werner states given in Eq.\ \eqref{eq:wener} parameterized by the parameter $p$.
-In this section, we consider four cases of the binary tree network: 1) directed asymmetric binary tree (DABT), 2) directed symmetric binary tree (DSBT), 3) undirected asymmetric binary tree (UABT), 4) undirected symmetric binary tree (USBT).
+In this section, we consider four cases of the binary tree network: 1) directed asymmetric binary tree (DABT), 2) directed symmetric binary tree (DSBT), 3) undirected asymmetric binary tree (UABT), 4) undirected symmetric binary tree (USBT) and obtain the analytical expression for average teleportation fidelity for each of these networks.
+In practical cases, an intermediate link will be destroyed after a swapping process.
+Therefore, communication between the source and target pair is impossible if there is only one Werner state present between any two nodes.
+Therefore, there is an ensemble of Werner states between any source-target pair.
+Due to this fact, the qubit can be transferred from any source and target pair.
+This is the reason we considered all possible paths in the binary tree network.